top of page

 Morning Beach Conditions

-MODERATE rip current risk and cold water temperatures that will lead to hypothermia south of Cape Hatteras including Frisco, Hatteras Village and Ocracoke.
+MODERATE rip and strong longshore current risk along with cold water temperatures that will lead to hypothermia at all ocean beaches today.
 Only experienced surf swimmers who know how to escape a rip current should enter the water wearing thermal protection.
 Never swim alone, always take flotation!

 Ocean Rescue staffing is at off season levels, with beaches covered by a roving patrol.
 If help is needed, know your location and call 911!